[wpml_language_selector_widget]

 Considerations in High-Risk Patients1

-Preventive measures are essential for high-risk patients to reduce the incidence of new SCCs.
+Preventive measures are essential for high-risk patients to reduce the incidence of new SCCs.1

 • Oral Retinoids: Acitretin, isotretinoin, and etretinate can significantly reduce new SCCs in high-risk patients

-• Nicotinamide: Shown to reduce the 12-month rate of new SCCs by 30% and new BCCs by 20%
+• Nicotinamide: Shown to reduce the 12-month rate of new SCCs by 30% and new basal cell carcinomas (BCCs) by 20%

 • Ongoing education on the importance of sun protection and regular skin checks